negativo/jquery.presence.js/README.md

 <h2> a simple jQuery plugin used to track user activity on a element inside a page</h2>

-<p>It can be used to track user activity inside an element inside the DOM, also on EMBED element ( read flash games ) </p>
+<p>It can be used to track user activity inside a DOM element, also on EMBED elements ( read flash games ) </p>